radius-project/radius/docs/content/user-guides/tutorials/webapp/webapp-initial-deployment/index.md

 Radius captures the relationships and intentions behind an application, which simplifies deployment and management.
 The `todoapp` and `todoRoute` resource in your template.bicep file will contain everything needed for the website frontend to run and expose a port to the internet.

-Your `todoapp`, which is a ContainerComponent resource, will specify:
+Your `todoapp`, which is a Container resource, will specify:
 - **container image:** `radiusteam/tutorial-todoapp`, a Docker image the container will run.
 This is where your website's front end code lives.
 - **bindings:** `http`, a Radius binding that adds the ability to listen for HTTP traffic (on port 3000 here).[]